-DOEE is currently developing Keep Cool DC, the District’s extreme heat adaptation plan.
+Keep Cool DC is the District’s extreme heat adaptation strategy.
 Extreme heat is a dangerous hazard that can pose serious health risks to people and is the leading cause of climate-related deaths nationwide.
 Summer temperatures are projected to continue increasing in years to come, so it is critical for the District to “keep cool” by reducing the drivers that increase temperatures and expanding strategies that protect residents from heat.
-The Keep Cool DC plan and a link to its interactive Storymap will be posted on this page when the plan is finalized.

 - DOEE 2013 Study: Assessing the Health Impacts of Urban Heat Island Reduction Strategies in the District

 Climate Ready DC and Resilient DC call for the District Government to create Community Resilience Hubs.
 Community Resilience Hubs are community-serving facilities that provide information and services to build resilient communities before, during, and after emergency events.
 DOEE is supporting a resilience hub pilot project in Ward 7 and preparing to launch a District-wide network of Community Resilience Hubs.